What can I use instead of citric acid in cheese making?

 Substitute 1 tablespoon of lemon juice or white distilled vinegar for every 1/2 teaspoon of citric acid called for.
 Choose a food acid to substitute according to the dish you’re making.
 For example, if you’re making cheese, you can sub vinegar or lemon juice, as the acid serves to coagulate the curd and doesn’t impart flavor.

-READ: What color is eucalyptus wood?
+READ: What is a cuteness overload?

 What happens if cheese is made without acid?